Years of Radical change: South Korean cinema from the 'New Wave' to the new millenium

 - Term 1

-This course will be taught over 10 weeks with 2 hours classroom contact per week and 2 hours of film screening.
+Total of 10 weeks teaching with 4 hours classroom contact per week consisting of a 2 hour lecture and a 2 hour film screening.

 Scope and syllabus

-The course ‘Years of Radical change: The ‘Waves’ of South Korean cinema’ will complement other Korean Studies modules like ‘Culture and Society in 20th Century Korea’ or courses that focus on literature; for example, ‘Readings in Korean Literature,’‘Trajectories of Modernity in 20th Century Korean Literature.’
-This course should provide MA students from the department of Japanese and Korean Languages and Cultures with a general overview and understanding of the important developments in South Korean cinema.
-In addition, this course will provide a complement to courses on ‘World Cinema’ provided in the Centre for Media and Film Studies (the MA Critical Media and Cultural Studies, the MA Global Cinemas and the transcultural, and the MA Global Media and Post-National Communication).
+The module ‘Years of Radical change: The ‘Waves’ of South Korean cinema’ will complement other Korean Studies modules like ‘Culture and Society in 20th Century Korea’ or modules that focus on literature; for example, ‘Readings in Korean Literature,’‘Trajectories of Modernity in 20th Century Korean Literature.’
+This module should provide MA students from the department of Japanese and Korean Languages and Cultures with a general overview and understanding of the important developments in South Korean cinema.
+In addition, this module will provide a complement to modules on ‘World Cinema’ provided in the Centre for Media and Film Studies (the MA Critical Media and Cultural Studies, the MA Global Cinemas and the transcultural, and the MA Global Media and Post-National Communication).